Must-Ask Interview Questions for Every Job

 Although five years is a common timeframe, this question may be positioned more generally such as “How do you see your future?” or “How would you like to shape your career path?”.
 Regardless of how the question is phrased, the intention behind it is to determine how future-thinking you are, and whether or not you plan ahead.

 Give this question some serious thought before your interview.
 Close your eyes and imagine that you’re working your dream job surrounded by a great team of people.
 You’re living your best life and accomplishing your goals, whatever those may be for you.
-Consider all the steps it’d take for you to get there, and use this honest reflection to help shape your answer.
-Of course, keep your response focused mostly on your professional aspirations.

-Interviewers are inviting candidates to put themselves in their shoes, and answer the biggest question of all: “why should we hire you?”.
 At this stage, you’ve likely already touched on some of the things you can bring to the role, but a direct question calls for an all-encompassing elevator pitch.
-They’re trying to see if you can adequately “sell” yourself.
+They’re trying to see if you can “sell” yourself.
+Show off a little!

-Consider what makes you different from other applicants and how you stand out from the rest of the pack!
+Consider what makes you different from other applicants and how you stand out from the rest of the pack.
 How has your education and work experience combined to give you what it takes to succeed in the position?
-You may want to mention what you did well in similar roles, articulating how that helped the company.
-You could also talk about what you’ve learned from past employment to propel your career in this direction.

 Good luck!

-Common questions include “Tell me about yourself,” “Why do you want this job?” and “What are your strengths and weaknesses?”
+Common questions include: “Tell me about yourself,” “Why do you want this job?” and, “What are your strengths and weaknesses?”
 Prepare for these in advance.

 Modernize your hiring process with expert insights and advice.